 Bungalow is also an interesting building, as the entire walls are formed by plastic flaps.
 In the winter, it’s enough to keep the cold out, and I imagine that the restaurant is quite pleasant in the summer when the plastic is presumably rolled up.
 This is a can’t-miss craft beer bar in Kyoto.

 Address: Japan, 〒600-8498 Kyoto, Shimogyo Ward, Kashiwayacho, １５−15 (map)

 My first attempt to visit Beer House Craftman was a bust, as the bar was unexpectedly closed, most likely due to it still being close to the New Year.
 I’m glad I went back, as this bar has a great selection of Japanese craft beers.

 With around 25 taps, Craftman has the largest selection in Kyoto.
 You’ll find everything you want here, from stouts to IPAs.

 While Kyoto’s craft beer scene may be small, there are still some quality places to visit.
-The nice thing about these beer bars is that they’re all located within walking distance of each other in central Kyoto, with all except for Tadg’s being closest to Karasuma station.
+The nice thing about these beer bars is that many are located within walking distance of each other in central Kyoto, with many being closest to Karasuma station.
 With the right hotel planning, you could easily stumble your way home from any of them.